-In 2013 ARK built a brand new home for people with autistic spectrum disorder in Southhouse, Edinburgh.
+In 2013 we built a brand new home for people with autistic spectrum disorder in Southhouse, Edinburgh.

 The flats accommodate four people and are specially designed to ensure that our tenants have their specific housing needs met.

 We are delighted to have worked very closely with City of Edinburgh Council Social Work Department on this development.

 This property underwent a phased refurbishment over an 18 month period during 2013/14.

 The staff team at Southouse provides holistic care and support for eight adults with complex learning disabilities and associated conditions.
 They work within an ethos of providing a therapeutic style of care.
 This approach has proved highly beneficial, especially in terms of managing epilepsy, autism and mobility issues.

 The service users do not use verbal communication, however through developing relationships over time, staff have built experiences of the many other ways those service users with very complex needs may try to make themselves understood.